Organisations with which we share data

-We are permitted to process the personal data about our pupils - this processing is managed by 'Bursley Multi-Academy Trust' who are the “Data Controller” in this respect for the purposes of the Data Protection Act 1998.
+We are permitted to process the personal data about our pupils – this processing is managed by ‘The Praxis Trust’ who are the “Data Protection Officer” in this respect for the purposes of GDPR /the Data Protection Act 1998.
 For additional information please follow the link below;

 We process this data to:

 Support our Pupils’ teaching and learning; Monitor and report on their progress; Provide appropriate pastoral care and assess how well our academy as a whole is performing

 This information includes contact details, national curriculum assessment results, attendance information, characteristics such as ethnic group, special educational needs and any relevant medical information.

 From time to time our academy is required to pass on some of this data to local authorities (LAs), the Department for Education (DfE), and to agencies that are prescribed by law, such as Ofsted and Primary Care Trusts (PCT).
 All of these are data controllers in their own right for the information they receive.
 The data must only be used for specific purposes allowed by law.

 Our Local Authority (LA) Staffordshire County Council is also permitted by law to use information about the children at our academy for whom it provides services to, and to enable it to carry out specific functions for which they are responsible for, such as the assessment of any special educational needs (SEN) a child may have.
 It also uses the information to derive statistics to inform decisions on (for example) the funding of schools / academies and to assess the performance of schools and set targets for them.
 The statistics are used in such a way that individual children cannot be identified from them.

 Additional information can be found using the link below;

 or by post from